JAForbes/blog/posts/hooks-and-streams.md

 }
 ```

-A function that takes a stream as input and returns a new stream has a fancy name: a combinator.
+A function that takes stream(s) as input and returns a new stream has a fancy name: a stream _combinator_.
 Because we're combining streams together to form a new stream.
-You can probably imagine writing your own combinators in the same way you write hooks.
+You can probably imagine writing your own combinators in the same way you can compose hooks.
 But the difference is we're not relying on an ambient global state tracker that is tied to a framework, we're just using a very simple data structure that can be used anywhere, in any framework, in any context.

 Next we'll look at the usage code in `App`.